WW1 Anti-Tank rifles

 The 13.2mm Tank Abwehr Gewehr M1918

-The worlds first anti-tank rifle, this was the only Anti-Tank rifle in use during WW1.
+The worlds first large scale anti-tank rifle, this was also the only Anti-Tank rifle in use during WW1.

-Now recently classified by the Home Office as an obsolete calibre the price of these rifles has rocketed to anything between £2000 and £6000 depending on condition and ancillary components.
+Now recently classified by the Home Office as an obsolete calibre in the UK.

-Pictures of rare T-Gewehr taken in France, note the sling and crude bi-pod.
+Pictures of T-Gewehr taken in Battery Todt museum in France, note the sling and crude bi-pod.

 ..and here's one that is now with a lucky collector in Canada (gives you an idea of the size)